pottendo/pottendo-Pi1541/README.md

 This is an optional port of Pi1541 (V1.24) to the current Circle bare metal library (as of Jan.
 2024, Version 45.3.1).

 As almost all Pi model specific bindings which have a counterparts in Circle have been removed.
 This allows to use the potential of Circle to extend Pi1541 with new functionalities.
-A rudimentary web-server which allows upload of images to the SDCard has been implemented.
-One still has to refresh the file-browser to see the freshly uploaded images on the LCD display.
+A simple web-server which allows upload of images to the SDCard has been implemented.
+Optionally the default automount image can be overriden and is automounted after upload.
+One has to refresh the file-browser to see the freshly uploaded images on the LCD display.
+Currently the destination folder is hardcoded to _SD:/1541_.

 Some further ideas:
 - Enhance webserver to support target directory browsing to manage the images via webclient